soalaksks/moe-canberrasec/_ccas/Clubs/AVA Club.md

 third_nav_title: Clubs
 ---
 <h3><strong>Audio-visual Innovators (AI) Club (New CCA in 2025!)</strong></h3>
-<p>A new CCA in 2025, our Audio Visual Aid (AVA) Club is a unique CCA at
+<p>A new CCA in 2025, our Audio-visual Innovators (AI)<strong> </strong>Club
-Canberra Secondary School.
+is a unique CCA at Canberra Secondary School.
 As a service CCA, our members are focused on providing essential support for school events and the daily operations of the school.
 This includes using the public announcement system, providing sound support during sports events, and more.</p>
-<p>Through the demands of servicing school events, AVA club members will
+<p>Through the demands of servicing school events, AI club members will learn
-learn the importance of responsibility, punctuality, and teamwork.
+the importance of responsibility, punctuality, and teamwork.
 Leadership skills will also be developed as they learn to communicate effectively, manage events, and delegate roles to different members.
-As a result, AVA members will become a closely-knit group, demonstrating strong teamwork to ensure each event flows seamlessly.</p>
+As a result, AI members will become a closely-knit group, demonstrating strong teamwork to ensure each event flows seamlessly.</p>
 <p>The weekly technical equipment training will allow the students to hone